DedSecInside/TorBot/README.md

 ...(will be updated)

 ### Dependencies
-- Tor
+- Tor (Optional)
-- Python ^3.11
+- Python ^3.9
 - Poetry

 ### Python Dependencies

-(see requirements.txt for more details)
+(see pyproject.toml or requirements.txt for more details)

 ## Installation